CreateIO/DQMatchSets/README.md

 5) Please be judicious with this command, as it will pull from github for every template request made (and there is a 5000 request per day limit)!
 6) When you are done, issue a pull request for your branch to merge with the baseline “test” branch.

-Files pushed into the template folder become immediately accessable in the dq-test.create.io server using the DQ/template HTTPS GET call.
+Files pushed into the template folder and pushed to github become immediately accessable to both the dq-test.create.io, and the dq-prod.create.io servers ON THE BRANCH pushed to or merged into (typically via a pull request).
-Files are normally cached locally on the server, but if that call includes "&cache=false", then a re-pull from the DQMatchSets repository will occur for each file accesed this way.

-Note: the repository branch where pulls are made is currently set to 'master', but can be changed in the DQ server environment file (dq_env.sh)
+Note that template files are cached locally on each server...
+If you make changes to an EXISTING template and you want to see these changes show up on the DQ server, you must either
+   1) Run the create app locally with the command $ grunt serve:template=branch_name (where branch_name is the name of the branch you are deploying to, and then execute the code that requires the template.
+This option is typically used during development, and is not recommended for final deployment to the servers.
+To clear the cache for those, use the following method:
+   2) To clear the cache on the test or prod servers for the github branch where you have pushed your changes to, use the script (located in the top level of the DQMatchSets repository -- i.e. same location as this README file):
+         $ ./clear_cache branch_name
+      where "branch_name" is the name of the branch you have pushed your changes to.
+This defaults to the dq-test server.
+      If you must clear the cache on the dq-prod server, add the optional server specifier:
+         $ ./clear_cache branch_name

-Example call to the DQ:
-https://dq-test.create.io/DQ/template?resource=tabs-&version=1.0.0  (normal, use local cache if available) https://dq-test.create.io/DQ/template?resource=tabs-&version=1.0.0&cache=false (do not use local cache, re-grab file from git repository
+Example call to the DQ for template data: https://dq-test.create.io/DQ/template?resource=tabs-&version=1.0.0&branch=test  (normal, use local cache if available) https://dq-test.create.io/DQ/template?resource=tabs-&version=1.0.0&cache=false&branch=test (do not use local cache, re-grab file from git repository